 In this resource young people can learn about the different techniques used to create comics.
-The resource was written by the graphic novelist duo Metaphrog(this will open in a new window).
+The resource was written by the graphic novelist duo Metaphrog.
 It contains activities to inspire you to create an adaption of any fiction book.
 However, all the techniques can be used independently to create an original comic or graphic novel.

 The activities in this resource are detailed, and can be spread across multiple sessions.